 School Fees Regulation

 The School Fees Regulation requires school boards to establish policies and procedures respecting the charging of school fees.
 These policies and procedures must include a requirement to consult with parents as well as a process for parents to follow regarding a request that school fees be waived.
-Fee policies, schedules and increases do not require Ministerial approval.
+Fee policies, schedules and increases do not require ministerial approval.

 School Transportation Regulation

 The School Transportation Regulation sets out the requirements respecting student and early childhood services transportation.
 The regulation permits boards to charge fees for both eligible and ineligible students.
 The regulation requires school boards that are charging fees to create fee policies that include the maintenance of financial statements, the need to charge the fees, dispute resolution and the process to request a fee waiver or fee refund.
 The regulation also requires school boards that are charging fees to publish their fee policies on their website.
-Fee schedules and increases do not require Ministerial approval.
+Fee schedules and increases do not require ministerial approval.

 Student Record Regulation

-The Student Record Regulation sets out the requirements and obligations regarding the management of student records maintained by a board, an operator of a charter school, a Francophone regional authority, an operator of a private school, or an early childhood services program.
+The Student Record Regulation sets out the requirements and obligations regarding the management of student records maintained by a board, an operator of a public charter school, a francophone regional authority, an operator of a private school, or an early childhood services program.
 The regulation addresses the scope of information to be maintained in a student record; the transfer, retention and disposition of records; student, parent and third-party access to a student record; board disclosure of information; and compliance with the Freedom of Information and Protection of Privacy Act and the Personal Information Protection Act.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.